 In addition to the six Manor Cottages, Barnsley Gardens also offers one-bedroom Cottage Suites and Arbor Cottages that sleep up to four people.
 Their Manor Rooms and Estate Cottages can sleep anywhere from 6 to 18 people.
 And the Inn at Barnsley Resort offers 55 guest rooms and suites.

 All Barnsley cottages feature hardwood floors, wood-burning fireplaces, and clawfoot tubs.
-Many include two separate one-bedroom suites, each with a living room, king size bedroom, and porches perfect for enjoying the pastoral view, and sounds of birds chirping nearby.
+Many include two separate one-bedroom suites, each with a living room, king size bedroom, and porches perfect for enjoying the pastoral view, and sounds Georgia birds chirping nearby.

 There are no weight limits for pets, but all dogs must be on leashes for the duration of their stay.
 Standard amenities include pet beds, bowls, and treats, and it’s possible to arrange pet sitting services with advance notice.